Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Results

+For the helicity density, the polymer-conditioned PDF remains symmetric about zero, indicating that sampling along polymer trajectories does not select a preferred sign of helical motion.
+The quantities \({\eta}^2\) and \(|{\omega}\times{u}|^2\) are non-negative amplitudes, so the relevant issue is different.
+Their PDFs start at zero and attain their largest values at zero, showing that the most probable state along polymer trajectories is weak vorticity tilting and weak Lamb-vector activity.
+Intense events are present only through the intermittent tails.
+This is the same qualitative organisation found in homogeneous isotropic turbulence: weak events are most frequent, while strong activity events are rare.
+Thus, although polymer trajectories define a conditioned sampling of the turbulent flow, these one-point PDFs preserve the basic HIT-like character of the corresponding turbulent quantities.

-For completeness, we also examined the PDFs of enstrophy and total strain along polymer trajectories (Fig.~\ref{lamb}, right).
-Both distributions are sharply peaked at zero, as expected from homogeneous turbulence, and the tails of enstrophy are considerably broader than those of strain.
-This confirms that the classical observation that Lagrangian vorticity (enstrophy) in HIT is more intermittent than strain \cite[][]{yeung,arcady} also holds when sampling is restricted to polymer trajectories.
+We also examined the PDFs of enstrophy \(\omega^2/2\) and total strain \(D^2\) along polymer trajectories (Fig.~\ref{lamb}, right).
+These quantities measure the rotational and straining intensity of the turbulent regions sampled by the polymers.
+Both PDFs attain their largest values at zero, showing that zero-enstrophy and zero-strain events are the most probable states in these one-point statistics.
+Their tails, however, are very different: the enstrophy distribution is considerably broader than the strain distribution.
+Thus polymer trajectories retain the classical HIT feature that vorticity, or enstrophy, is more intermittent than strain \cite[][]{yeung,arcady}.
+The result is useful because it shows that, although polymer paths are conditioned trajectories, their sampling preserves this basic hierarchy of turbulent intermittency.

+It is important to examine whether the same is true of the corresponding dynamical amplification mechanisms.
+This is an important control on the interpretation of the polymer statistics.
+If polymer trajectories preferentially sampled regions with non-standard enstrophy or strain production, then the stretching results above could simply reflect a bias towards an anomalous subset of turbulent events.
+The following diagnostics test whether this is the case.

-We have also examined the amplification rates of enstrophy (${\omega}^2/2)$) (Fig.\ref{enstrampl}, left) and total strain $-D:(D^2)$ (Fig.\ref{enstrampl}, right) along polymer trajectories.
-The corresponding PDFs are strongly leptokurtic and peak at zero, indicating that most of the time these quantities fluctuate only weakly, but occasional bursts of strong amplification or reduction occur.
+The enstrophy amplification term \({\omega}\cdot D{\omega}\) (Fig.~\ref{enstrampl}, left) gives the stretching contribution to the evolution of \(\omega^2/2\).
+The corresponding total-strain amplification term is \(-D:(D^2)\) (Fig.~\ref{enstrampl}, right).
+Along polymer trajectories, the PDFs of both quantities are strongly leptokurtic and peak at zero, indicating that weak amplification or reduction events are the most probable states, while occasional bursts of strong amplification or reduction populate the tails.
 Moreover, the production sides of the PDFs display much longer tails than the reduction sides, showing that intense growth events are considerably more probable than equally intense decay events.
-This asymmetry is consistent with classical results for HIT \cite[][]{ashurst,jimenez,arcady}, and demonstrates that the intermittent production of enstrophy and strain persists along polymer-biased trajectories.
+This asymmetry is consistent with classical results for HIT \cite[][]{ashurst,jimenez,arcady}, and demonstrates that the intermittent production of enstrophy and strain persists along polymer-conditioned trajectories.